slimjs/slim.js/README.md

 ### Attributes
 ##### bind
-Enables property-to-text binding on an element
+Used to apply property-to-text binding on an element

 Usage:
 ```